Invizabel/TheSilent/README.md

-﻿# TheSilent is a WIP Minecraft Server written in Python!
+﻿# TheSilent is a WIP alternative to the screen command!

 # work in progress, will update pypi package when done :)